dave12tech/dave12tech/README.md

 </p>

-> I love how technologies are used to create a different solutions for the world.
-That makes me a happier developer.
+> I love to convert the complex things in piece of cake with Technology tools for everyone.